-- 1. Establish an operating principle for Pine Bluff Municipal Operations that corresponds with high-level stewardship of the public trust expected by the residents of Pine Bluff. - 2.
-Establish and maintain Standard Operating Procedures (SOP) to preserve continuity of service to residents of Pine Bluff as staff members change, and public officials transition in and out of office. - 3.
+1. Establish an operating principle for Pine Bluff Municipal Operations that corresponds with high-level stewardship of the public trust expected by the residents of Pine Bluff.

+- 2. Establish and maintain Standard Operating Procedures (SOP) to preserve continuity of service to residents of Pine Bluff as staff members change, and public officials transition in and out of office. - 3.
 Prepare flow charts and checklists that identify the steps staff will take to accept, process, and return public records. - 4.
 Clearly document the flow of information between departments to indicate the necessity for collaboration, and the critical need for open information sharing. - 5.
 Establish reasonable timelines for correspondence (emails, letters, FOI requests, bills, invoices, reviewing documents, event permits, etc.) and maintain records showing staff and elected official response times. - 6.
 Review and adopt policies that refer directly to the Comprehensive Master Plan. - 7.
-Use Comprehensive Master Plan Implementation Table notation when identifying budget requests and project priorities. - 8.
+Use Comprehensive Master Plan Implementation Table notation when identifying annual goal setting, budget requests, and project priorities. - 8.
 Prioritize Procedures and activities that forward the potential for collaboration between departments. - 9.
 Remove barriers between information sharing between departments and physically relocate departments into shared space to increase efficiency. - 10.
-Cross-train employees in adjacent and related departments to create shared institutional knowledge. - 11.
+Support City employees through professional development opportunities with a focus on community development and revitalization where appropriate. - 11.
+Cross-train employees in adjacent and related departments to create shared institutional knowledge. - 12.
 Create a healthy and enjoyable work environment.
 It is essential to build morale that is focused on improving Pine Bluff and being good stewards of public resources.